osuushi/JPEllucent/README.md

 #Performance considerations

-Because JPEl has to decode images on the client side using JavaScript, it may not be appropriate for very large images.
+Because JPEllucent has to decode images on the client side using JavaScript, it may not be appropriate for very large images.
 There is a trade off of bandwidth and client side processing that you'll need to balance.

 For the sake of templating, JPEllucent uses MutationObservers to watch for new `<img>` tags with a `data-jpel` attribute.
 This incurs a performance hit for all DOM modifications.
 If you are not